Code-Institute-Submissions/b1ndark-project1/README.md

 - Semantic HTML.
 - colour contrast in every page.
 - Images displayed on every page have descriptive alt attributes.
-- Kept the website simple but beautiful.
+- Kept the website simple and easy to navigate.

 [Back to the top](#algarve)
 ___